 Eventually a lady stepped in accompanied by a secretary.
-The lady, I found, was Tsarong's wife, or, to be more exact, one of his two wives.
+The lady I found to be Tsarong's wife, or, to be more exact, one of his two wives.
 She told me that Tsarong was ill.
-The ceremonies at the Potala in the morning had commenced before five o'clock, and in the cold of the morning he had contracted a severe chill and was suffering from high fever.
-He had now fallen asleep, and his servants were afraid to wake him.
+The ceremonies at the Potala in the morning had commenced before five o'clock, and in the morning cold he had contracted a severe chill and was suffering from high fever.
+He had now fallen asleep and his servants were afraid to wake him.

-I told the good lady I was quite prepared to wait, and that his Excellency was certainly not to be disturbed on my account.
+I told the good lady I was quite prepared to wait, and that His Excellency was certainly not to be disturbed on my account.
 I was much interested to notice that the lady of the house had come in person.
-Among the Mohammedans to the east and north, and in India and China, the upper-class women are forced to lead a very retired life, are kept to a special wing of the house, and never come into contact with male visitors, even when the husband is present.
+Amongst the Mohammedans to the east and north, and in India and China, the upper-class women are forced to lead a very retired life, and are kept to a special wing of the house and never come into contact with male visitors, even when the husband is present.
 Here in Lhasa, on the other hand, in good Occidental fashion, the lady of the house sat down and by conversation sought to lessen the tedium of my wait.

-I was sorry that our talk proved so short, for it would have been interesting to get the point of view of a Lhasa woman of high rank, but a servant came in to announce that his Excellency was at last awake and would see me immediately.
+I was sorry that our talk was cut short, for it would have been interesting to get the viewpoint of a Lhasa woman of high rank, but a servant came into announce that His Excellency was at last awake and would see me immediately.

-I was then led up-stairs to the second floor, to a private room, very prettily decorated, where I found Tsarong lying on a dais.
+I was then led upstairs to the second floor, to a private room very prettily decorated, where I found Tsarong lying on a dais.

 Unlike most Tibetan houses, this room contained a table and several chairs of Chinese design, and on one of these chairs I was seated.

-One is always supposed to give rich presents when one visits a powerful official in Tibet.
+One is always supposed to give rich presents when visiting a powerful official in Tibet.
 It is, of course, bribery, but the thing is carried on very openly.
-But I had no presents to give and presented only a ceremonial silk scarf, which one always does in Tibet when making any sort of a formal visit.
+I had no presents to give; I had only the ceremonial silk scarf, which one always presents in Tibet when making any sort of a formal visit.
 Tsarong greeted me very kindly and excused himself for not getting up.